bigT/Common.props/README.md

 # Common.props

-Introduces a Solutions.props properties file at a solution level.
+Introduces a Common.props properties file at a solution level.
 Adding this package to multiple projects in the solution allows sharing of common properties across projects.

 Tedious task of manually editing individual project files is now replaced by package installation.
-Changes made to the Solution.props take immediate effect.
+Changes made to the Common.props take immediate effect.

 Here is a sample solution level properties file that would force StyleCop warning to be treated as errors at build time: